Parenting In The Digital Age: How To Be An Awesome Parent

-Try downloading apps such as Monkey Word School Adventure, Todo Math, and Duolingo onto your kid’s smart device and encourage the use of them on a regular basis.
+Try downloading apps such as Monkey Word School Adventure, Todo Math, and Duolingo onto your kid’s smart device and encourage their use of them on a regular basis.

 3. Improving Cognitive Function

-Studies have shown how children who play videogames regularly have advanced cognitive skills compared with children who don’t play video games.
+Studies have shown that children who play video games regularly have advanced cognitive skills compared with children who don’t play video games.

 Research published suggests that video games that have specifically designed to improve cognition can be extremely beneficial.
-These games often labelled as brain-training games, have been shown to significantly boost cognitive performance,
+These games often labeled as brain-training games, have been shown to significantly boost cognitive performance,

 4. Easier Access To Information

-Although this can be seen as a negative, giving your children easier access to information can dramatically improve their speed on learning.
+Although this can be seen as a negative, giving your children easier access to information can dramatically improve their speed of learning.